 And the router jig is finished.

-How to use a router circle jig
+How to set up and use a router circle jig

 Repeat the process until you’ve cut completely through.